L1quid/heliolincrr/README.md

 - [Siegfried Eggl](https://aerospace.illinois.edu/directory/profile/eggl)
 - [Ari Heinze](https://astro.washington.edu/people/aren-heinze)

 HeliolincRR was developed by Ben Engebreth, but would not have been possible without the feedback and support of Siegfried Eggl and Ari Heinze.
-Siegfried and Ari did not, however, contribute any errors that may be present.
+Siegfried and Ari did not, however, contribute any errors that may be present in HeliolincRR.
 All errors in this work belong to Ben Engebreth alone.

 ## Footnotes